trepel/integreatly-operator/test-cases/tests/products/h24-verify-selfmanaged-apicast-and-custom-policy.md

 - `oc new-app -f openshift.yml --param AMP_RELEASE=2.8`
 - param value does not matter at this point but needs to be used since it is required parameter
-- you can change make the parameter optional in `openshift.yaml` so you don't need to specify it at all
+- you can make the parameter optional in `openshift.yaml` so you don't need to specify it at all

 _9. Start custom policy builds_